SoftDevCHD/DrawThatPublic/README.md

 * User can register as a group.
 * User can login.
 * User can pick number of teams.
+* User can resume last game or start new game.
 * App picks random word for user to draw.
 * App keeps time for drawing phase.
 * Game loop (start round, app picks word, user draws, end round).